ingen0s/quantumfuse/README.md

 ## The Interferometer: High-Precision Measurement

 This project builds a functional interferometer to measure extremely small changes in distance.
-The FPGA will control the laser and our measurement system, which uses machine learning and advanced mathematical techniques to interpret the interference pattern and quantify changes in the optical path.
+The FPGA will control the laser and our measurement system, which uses machine learning and advanced mathematical techniques to interpret the interference pattern and quantify changes in the optical path. *(Updated November 1, 2025: Now incorporates scattered light from trapped atoms for quantum-enhanced interferometry, leveraging the tweezer array breakthrough for sub-shot-noise sensitivity.)*

 [Michelson interferometer](https://github.com/ingen0s/quantumfuse/blob/main/Michelson-Interferometer.md)